Sasha Sokol: Solo career

 In 1986, Sökol enrolled at the Walnut Hill School for the Performing Arts.
 The following year, she released her first solo album, Sasha, which sold over a million copies in Mexico, making it one of Mexico's best-selling albums in 1987.
 Her first single was "No Me Extraña Nada", which was released with a music video.
 She was nicknamed "La Dama de Negro" (The Lady in Black) for her habit of dressing in said color.
 The biggest hit of the album was "Rueda Mi Mente", which peaked at number one on Mexican radio and remained there for several weeks.
 Sökol made her television solo debut in Siempre En Domingo, the biggest variety show in Ibero-America at the time.

 In 1988, she released the maxi-single "Diamante", which was chosen as the theme song for the music magazine Eres.
+The title track of this EP was one of the year's biggest hits in Mexico.
 In 1988, she also launched a television career with the series Tres Generaciones (TV Show) (Three Generations), starring Carmen Montejo and Angélica María.

 In 1989, she recorded a song titled "Detrás del Amor" for the compilation album Nos vamos de vacaciones, which also featured Alejandra Guzmán and Alix Bauer (another ex-Timbiriche).
 She released her second album, Trampas de luz, that year.

-In 1990, she recorded the song "Amor amor" for the compilation album Juntos ayer y hoy, and the song "Noche de ronda" for the compilation album El estudio de Lara.
+In 1990, she recorded the song "Amor Amor" for the compilation album Juntos Ayer y Hoy, and the song "Noche de Ronda" for the compilation album El Estudio de Lara.

 In 1991, Sökol released her third album, Siento, and appeared in the Mexican soap opera Alcanzar una estrella II.
 It was a tremendous hit and the musical group from the telenovela, called Muñecos de papel (Paper Dolls) which included Sökol, Ricky Martin, Bibi Gaytan and Angélica Rivera among others, released two soundtrack albums with music from the series.
 Muñecos de papel had such success that they went on a national tour throughout Mexico and were nominated as "Revelation of the Year" at the second annual awards show for Premios Eres, and won the coveted honor.

 In 1992, Sökol released her fourth solo album, Amor sin tiempo.

 From the late 1980s to the early 1990s, Sökol was among the most popular singers in Mexico and Latin America.
 Her most successful album has been her first, Sasha (1987).
-At that time, she was considered the top female pop icon in Mexico and her style was imitated by hordes of teenagers throughout Mexico, and led to the release of her own jewellery line and a perfume labelled "Fama".
+At that time, she was considered the top female pop icon in Mexico and her style was imitated by teenagers throughout Mexico, and led to the release of her own jewelry line and a perfume labeled "Fama".

 In 1993, Sökol put her career on hold and put herself in rehabilitation for cocaine addiction.
 Months later, she formally made statements to the Mexican media about her drug addiction and rehabilitation.
 She publicly apologized to her fans for her disappearance and for all the rumors that were brought forth while out of the spotlight.